jvc84/musikcube-waves/README.md

 Usage:
 ```
- python /PATH/TO/musikcube-waves/run_musikcube_animation.py [--filler OPTION] [--saver OPTION] [--player OPTION]
+ python /PATH/TO/soundcube-waves/run_soundcube_animation.py [--off OPTION] [--inactive OPTION] [--active OPTION]
 ```

 **Information about Flags and Options**

-Use ```python /PATH/TO/run_musikcube_animation.py --help``` to read about flags and options.
+Use ```python /PATH/TO/run_soundcube_animation.py --help``` to read about flags and options.

 Animation flags:
 ```
 -h, --help              -    displays information about usage, flags and options
--f, --filler  OPTION    -    animation, that plays whe musikcube is down. 'cat' by default
+-f, --off  OPTION    -    animation, that plays whe soundcube is down. 'cat' by default
--s, --saver   OPTION    -    animation, that plays when musikcube is up, but music is on pause. 'flat' by default
+-s, --inactive   OPTION    -    animation, that plays when soundcube is up, but music is on pause. 'flat' by default
--p, --player  OPTION    -    animation, that plays whe musikcube is up, and music is playing. 'cava' by default
+-p, --active  OPTION    -    animation, that plays whe soundcube is up, and music is playing. 'cava' by default
 ```

 Options:
 ```
 cat                 -    ASCII cat animations
-info                -    'no musik'/'musik'
+info                -    'no sound'/'sound'
 splash              -    some different animations of 3 bars
 waves               -    animation of 3 bars moving up and down
 cava[=SECTIONS]     -    dynamic waves, that depend on sound.
 Requires cava